baggepinnen/SpectralDistances.jl/docs/src/index.md

 # SpectralDistances

 This package facilitates the calculation of distances between signals, primarily in the frequency domain.
-The main functionality revolves around *rational spectra*, i.e., the spectrum of a rational function, commonly known as a transfer function.
+The main functionality revolves around *rational spectra*, i.e., the spectrum of a rational function, known as a transfer function, an autoregressive model or an autoregressive moving-average model.

 This repository implements all optimal-transport based distances between spectra detailed in the following pre-pre print